Fro144/TechTestPlangPlingPlong/README.md

 ![image](https://user-images.githubusercontent.com/64920672/119986204-78b74b80-bfbb-11eb-8c0f-2a6d408f9d52.png)

 The final test show that if the number does not have any factors then it will return the base number, done with both postive and negative versions of the number in order to test if it is capable of dealing with negative numbers.

+### Overview

+Overall the project was completed with little issue, due to the relatively simplistic logic behind the code program, with only small issues arising with refactoring code for higher quality of code via use of ternary operation to check if the string is empty.
+As within earlier versions used an if statement to check the number and if it has any factors of 3,5,7.